Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Related Work

 \section{Related Work}

+Domain-driven design (DDD) is a software development methodology that understands, conceptualizes, and models complex domains into applications closely aligned with business needs \citep{evans2004ddd}.
+The core of DDD lies in close interaction between developers, stakeholders, and users to study and implement the business logic of the underlying processes.
+According to DDD, the building blocks of software should reflect the physical world as closely as possible in terms of both functionality and naming (e.g., \citep{millett2015patterns, khononov2021learning, Vernon13, hippchen2017, hippchen2019}).
+The methodology emphasizes understanding a domain by understanding and utilizing its ubiquitous language by all development participants in all planning, development, and refinement stages.
+Moreover, DDD enables dynamic adjustments of a domain model to changes in real life through an iterative process of collecting feedback from domain users.

-User experience research has become a requirement for practical and effective software development \citep{Fronemann2014, law2010modelling}.
+User experience research has become a requirement for practical and effective software development in addition to the domain understanding \citep{Fronemann2014, law2010modelling}.
 UX puts perspective onto users, thus defining functionality and look of new products or features and ensuring a need in new products \citep{kuniavsky2003observing}.
 UX research methods analyze how users interact with a system of interest and explore what users miss or find inconvenient.
 Quantitative (e.g., questionnaires) and qualitative (e.g., interviews) methods are used to collect and analyze user feedback \citep{rohrer2014use}.
-Structured interviews with domain-specific probe questions help UX to elicit knowledge about the domain essential for a better understanding of system requirements \citep{hoffman1995eliciting}.
+Structured interviews with domain-specific probe questions help UX elicit knowledge about the domain essential for better understanding system requirements \citep{hoffman1995eliciting}.